 Macronutrient 1: Fats

-Fat stores energy and helps bodies make different types of hormones to support the organs.
+Fat stores energy and helps the body make different hormones to support the organs.
 There are three different types of fats available in the human body.
 Let’s collect more information about them.

 1. Trans Fat

 Trans fat is harmful to your heart.
-Trans fat increases bad cholesterol and lowers good cholesterol resulting in creating heart-related issues.
+Trans fat increases bad cholesterol and lowers good cholesterol, resulting in heart-related issues.
 It is considered the worst type of fat and most humans should avoid consuming trans fat.

 Trans Fat Foods

-If you eat more trans fat in your daily life, then the chances of suffering from heart disease increases.
-Trans Fats produces through an industrial process where hydrogen is added to vegetable oil.
+If you eat more trans fat in your daily life, then the chances of suffering from heart disease increase.
+Trans Fats are produced through an industrial process where hydrogen is added to vegetable oil.
 Here, we have listed down the foods that contain Trans Fat.
 If you are eating them regularly, then be a little cautious.

 List of Trans Fat Foods